SummaryRead the full fact sheet

 Good vegetarian food sources of iodine include:

 - bread (except those marked as ‘organic’ or ‘no added salt’)

 - some plant-based milk drinks that include seaweed extracts (check the label)

 Vitamin B12 sources for vegetarians

-Vitamin B12 is important for the production of red blood cells – it helps to maintain healthy nerves and a healthy brain.
-Vegans are at risk of developing vitamin B12 deficiency because it is only found in animal products.
+Vitamin B12 is important for red blood cell production – it helps to maintain healthy nerves and a healthy brain.
+People following a vegan diet are at risk of developing vitamin B12 deficiency because it is only found in animal products.